Menu Cost Calculator

 Enhancing Your Menu Strategy with This Tool

-- Offer seasonal pricing based on ingredient availability
+- Provide seasonal pricing reflecting ingredient access

 Real Example: Menu Cost Breakdown